 At each balance sheet date the LLP assesses whether, as a result of one or more events occurring after initial recognition, there is objective evidence that a financial asset has become impaired.
 Evidence of impairment may include indications that the counterparty is experiencing significant financial difficulty, default or delinquency in interest or principal payments.

 Derivatives and hedge accounting

-Derivatives are entered into to reduce exposure to fluctuations in interest rates, exchange rates, market indices and credit risk and are not used for speculative purposes.
+Derivatives are entered into to reduce exposure to fluctuations in interest rates and exchange rates and are not used for speculative purposes.

 a) Derivative financial instruments